 A message to you, our contributors, from IMDb's founder and CEO, Col Needham

-We have a new approach to sharing the Top Contributors table this year via the Contributor Leaderboard which means we can count submissions right up until the year end and anyone with more than 100 approved items in 2022 can discover their own position in the rankings.
-Based upon the monthly leaderboard, we have been updating a running total for 2022 weekly across December with the final version published early on 1 January 2023 at https://contribute.imdb.com/leaderboard/2022/
+The dynamic Contributor Leaderboard enables us to count submissions right up until the year end and anyone with more than 100 approved items in 2023 can discover their own position in the rankings.
+We have been updating a running total for 2023 weekly across December with the final version published early on 1 January 2024 at https://contribute.imdb.com/leaderboard/2023/

 IMDb now includes:

-· Over 170 million filmography credits with more than 18 million added in 2022
+- Almost 195 million filmography credits with more than 20 million added in 2023

 ...
 From a customer perspective by Col Needham ...

-Thank you for all of your support across 2022.
-As always, ideas and constructive feedback are welcome via Sprinklr, where you can also propose and vote upon new ideas, including those pertaining to the following topics: IMDb, data, iOS, Android and IMDbPro.
+Thank you for all of your support across 2023.
+Ideas and constructive feedback are always welcome via Sprinklr, where you can also propose and vote upon new ideas, including those pertaining to the following topics: IMDb, data, iOS, Android, and IMDbPro.
 This letter itself will be posted to Sprinklr if you have any feedback or questions.

-New this year, if you have 100+ approved contributions, you can check your own position in the contributor rankings via the annual leaderboard hosted directly on IMDb.
-If you are inside the Top 300 contributors, as usual, we are offering you free access to IMDbPro for all of 2023 as a reflection of our appreciation.
-We will contact those people who qualify next week with access details.
+If you have 100+ approved contributions, you can check your own position in the contributor rankings via the annual leaderboard.
+If you are inside the Top 300 contributors, we are offering free access to IMDbPro Premium throughout 2024 as a reflection of our appreciation.
+We will contact those contributors who qualify soon with access details.